yodertv/Reminders/doc/README.md

 - Support addvertisments.
 - Add a print feature.
 - Print a digest from the History page.

+### Version 0.4.x (9.27.2016)
+- Working version of showing and hiding todos in todo controler.

 ### Version 0.4.3 (8.23.2016)
 - Properly assign new DBs in GoogleStrategy handler